DedTV/DedTV-Stash/plugins/title_formater/README.md

-Here is a professional `README.md` for your GitHub repository.
-It is designed to be clear for users and includes all necessary setup instructions.

----

 # Stash Title Case Formatter

 A plugin for [Stash](https://github.com/stashapp/stash) that automatically standardizes scene titles using "smart" title casing.
 It ensures your library looks professional by capitalizing principal words while keeping articles, conjunctions, and specific acronyms formatted correctly.